 It seems increasingly likely that Compass clients’ money was not in any form of protected bank account.
 More bad news – a firm of solicitors, Abbey Solicitors, seems to have taken on many Compass clients with the aim of getting many of their debts written off as unenforceable.
-This Legal Beagles article looks at why this is another high risk, bad idea for the clients.
+This sounds like another high risk, bad idea for the clients.

 That article however also contains what may be good news for at least some Compass clients – Legal Beagles are asking some of the largest debt purchasers to take into consideration the amounts the clients have paid to Compass.

 (2) other firms offering the high risk debt settlement model

 Immediate Financial was an FCA regulated debt management firm operating the debt settlement model.
 (EDIT – they closed in 2018 and clients’ money held was, so far as I know, returned to them.)